 Uncle Oscar bought the farm bordering the "home place" in 1957.
 This is the site of the present day orchard and produce market.

 After Uncle Oscar's death in 1976, my parents were able to purchase the farms.
 My brother, Deny started working full time with Dad shortly thereafter.
 I became full-time after graduation in 1980.
 In 1997, Dad retired, handing over the reins to the fourth generation, Denny, and me, Ed.
 The business grew and flourished under the partnership until my brother's death due to a farm accident in 2002.
 At that point, my wife, Tawnya and I became the sole-owners.
 Our son, Sean became full time at the orchard at that time and our daughter, Megan, part time.
 Through the years the orchard employed countless aunts, uncles, cousins, brothers, sisters, nephews, and nieces, a true family farm.
 The core value was and is to provide our customers with the highest quality produce nature will allow.
 Ed Tracey

-After a busy winter of pruning, trimming, and caring for the orchard, we experience a breath taking view of spring.
-The seemingly endless rows of blossoms are a sight, but also are very vulnerable at this time to frosts and freezes.
-This is one factor that dictates our crop for the season.
+After a busy winter of pruning trimming, and caring for the orchard, we experience a breath taking view of spring.
+The seemingly endless rows of blossoms are a sight, but are also vey vulnerable at this time to frosts and freezes.
+This is one factor that dictates our crops for the season.
 Another factor that effects our crops is the amount of rain we receive during the growing season.
 We have never used irrigation due to the lack of a capable water source and the high moisture retaining properties of our limestone soil.
-This allows us to harvest the sweetest, most flavorful tree ripened fruit nature can produce, rather than watered down fruit irrigated for size.
+This allows us to harvest the sweetest, most flavorful tree ripened fruit nature can produce, rather that watered down fruit irrigated for size.

 Our various varieties of nectarines ripen July through August.

-Pear Season begins in late August with Red and Yellow Bartlett, and ends with Bosc in early October.
+Pear Season begins in mid August with Bartlett, and ends with Bosc in early October.